Expander/FlexibleSUSY/README.rst

     sudo apt-get install libgsl-dev

-When the required libraries are installed via Conan or the operating system's package manager, they will be found automatically by FlexibleSUSY.
+If the required libraries are installed via Conan or the operating system's package manager, they will be found automatically by FlexibleSUSY's ``configure`` script, see below.

 Installation of SARAH
 ---------------------